 What will happen before, during and after Mohs surgery?

 The Mohs surgeon will review all relevant pre-operative details and medical history, and evaluate the site of the tumor.
 On the day of surgery, you will be made comfortable in the procedure room, informed consent signed, and any questions reviewed.
 The lesion is marked and photographed.
-The site is then prepped and infiltrated with a local anesthetic, and the first “layer” is removed.
+The site is then prepped and infiltrated with a local anesthetic, and the first “layer” is removed (also called a “stage” of Mohs surgery).
 The surgical site is then temporarily bandaged while the tissue is processed and evaluated under the microscope.
 Additional “layers” may be necessary until all of the tumor has been removed.
 Once the margins are “negative”, the surgeon will select an appropriate method to repair the wound, which may include primary closure, a flap or a graft.
 A dressing will be applied and wound care instructions provided.

 What is the cost of Mohs surgery?
 Is Mohs surgery covered by insurance?

 Most insurance plans cover Mohs surgery for appropriately selected skin cancers.
 Our reimbursement staff will check with your insurance company prior to the procedure to obtain any necessary authorizations.